markdawson/sales-dashboard-example/unmanged_table_with_the_orm.md

 For simplicity, I have added this data to an SQLite3 database called `sales.db` where this table is called `sales_2020Q4`.
 This would work the same way for Postgres or any of Django's [supported databases](https://docs.djangoproject.com/en/3.1/ref/databases/).

-## Add an addition database connection
+## Add an additional database connection
 In Django, you can have [multiple database backends](https://docs.djangoproject.com/en/3.1/topics/db/multi-db/).
 You just need to add them to your `settings.py` file.
 In your `settings.py` file, go ahead and add an additional database like this: